What Is a Chimney Pot and Do I Need One? (Homeowner’s Guide)

 Table of Contents

 If you’ve seen a chimney from the outside, you may have noticed that some taller chimneys have round pots at the top.
-Made from clay, steel, or copper, these pots come in various shapes and are used to improve the draft.
+These pots are made from clay, steel, or copper and come in various shapes.
+They are used to improve the draft.

-Like any other chimney part, chimney pots serve an important purpose.
-It is important to understand what is a chimney pot and how it works, what their types are, and what purpose they serve; so that you know what’s best for your chimney.
+Like any other parts of a chimney, chimney pots serve an important purpose.
+It is helpful to understand what is a chimney pot and how it works, its types, and why you need one so that you know what’s best for your chimney.

 The following article gives homeowners all the information they need on chimney pots.